 Emphasize why it’s important to donate to others.
 Giving even small items can have a big impact on the lives of other children.
-Encourage your child to take the lead in deciding which items they would like to give to others.
-Help to make giving to others a habit by sifting through items monthly or seasonally.
+You can start by sorting through your own belongings with your child and donating what others might be in need of.
+Then, encourage your child to take the lead in deciding which of their items they would like to give to others.
+Help make giving to others a habit by sifting through items monthly or seasonally.

 Integrate volunteering into your child’s life to help them become thankful, empathetic, accepting and compassionate.
 The act of volunteering helps show children that donating time is just as significant as donating material items.
 A person’s kindness and time can be more important than the gifts they give.

 Talk with your child about the range of volunteer opportunities they can participate in and ask them to choose a cause they feel connected to.
 A child who has an interest in plants may like to help build a neighborhood garden, while a child who has a special connection to their grandparents may feel best volunteering in a retirement community.
+Join your child in their volunteer activities so they build meaningful memories around volunteering.
 There are community volunteer opportunities available to children of all ages, like those at Southwest Human Development or with our friends at St. Vincent de Paul’s family dining room.